yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/01-tofu/README.md

 This is a very basic example, and it's not very useful in practice.
 It's just to show the basic idea of how OpenTofu works.

-The core issues that folks run into when trying to scale up infrastructure only using OpenTofu are:
+Some typical issues that folks run into when trying to scale up infrastructure using only OpenTofu are:

 1. Operations are generally all or nothing.